This post contains affiliate links.

 - Reflection questions and journal prompts

-- Opportunities to join discussions (live or in a group)
+- Opportunities to join discussions

 - Optional resources like podcasts or articles to deepen your understanding